 Are you over the age of 40?
-Have you noticed you have trouble reading your smartphone?
-Are you stretching your arms and squinting your eyes trying to read your dinner menu?
+Have you noticed you have trouble reading your mobile phone?
+Are you stretching your arms or worse, using the flashlight on your phone to read the menu?
 These can be very frustrating experiences, but it means you have been lucky enough to live this long.
 Almost everyone between the ages of 40-50 develops presbyopia, the decreased ability to focus on near objects.
-Providence Eye & Laser Specialists discusses how to alleviate near and distance vision issues through suitable eye surgery procedures.
+Here at Providence Eye & Laser Specialists, we can help alleviate vision issues for near and far-sighted patients through suitable eye surgery procedures.

 For many years, dreaded reading glasses or bifocals were the only available treatment for presbyopia.
 However, thanks to technological advances, that is no longer the case.
 Today, people have several surgical options that correct both distance and reading vision issues.
-These procedures can be extremely successful, as long as your eye care specialist deems you an ideal candidate.
+These procedures can be extremely successful, as long as your surgeon deems you an ideal candidate.

 As with all medical procedures, patients should always obtain a second opinion.
 While this seems like a big commitment, consider the precious nature of your eyes.
 Whether you’re hoping to receive laser eye surgery or undergo lens replacement surgery, selecting an inappropriate procedure or unqualified eye surgeon could be a decision you regret for the rest of your life.
-Ensure you remain diligent and thorough in researching any ocular correction procedure before heading into surgery - your eyes will thank you!
+Be diligent and thorough in researching any vision correction procedure before heading into surgery - your eyes will thank you!

 Reach out and speak to one of our vision correction coordinators and we can schedule you for the appropriate consultation.